reinacchi/MangaCord/README.md

 npm start
 ```

-Once you run these commands, the bot will start to connecting to Discord gateway and come online.
+Once you run these commands, the bot will start to connect to Discord gateway and online.

 ### Additional Commands